silliman/2019FastStart/MarblesSmartContractLab.rst

 What do you expect to happen when you enter this command?

-Well, I don’t expect you to know for sure, but what I expect, if you have followed these instructions exactly, is that the *invoke* will fail.
+If you have followed these instructions exactly so far, the *invoke* will fail.
 It will fail because you have not yet installed the chaincode on Peer 1 of Org0.
 Here is the output which shows the error::